-From there, the virus spread around the world, leading the World Health Organization (WHO) to declare this a pandemic in March 2020.
+From there, the virus spread around the world, leading the

 The novel coronavirus — called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) — has been responsible for millions of infections and more than 2 million deaths.
 The highest number of deaths has occurred in the United States.

 As the pandemic persists, scientists continue to make discoveries that may help find ways to treat and prevent infection with the virus.

 This article aims to answer some questions that people are asking about the virus and the pandemic.